fiskl-accounting/help-docs/docs/Core-Features/Accounting/journal-entries.md

 :::info[tip]
-When adding or viewing a transaction we add a `CR` or `DR` under the category.
-This also has a very useful tool tip explaining which account is being credited and which is being debited. (e.g., **Credits** "Bank Account" and **Debits** "Cost of Goods Sold")
+When adding or viewing a transaction we add a `CR` or `DR` under the category which has a very useful tool tip explaining which account is being credited and which is being debited. (e.g., **Credits** "Bank Account" and **Debits** "Cost of Goods Sold")
 :::

 ## Viewing Journal Entries

 You can view your transactions in their individual accounts.
-This is useful if you are viewing them with the intent of making an adjustments.
+This is useful if you are viewing them with the intent of making adjustments.

-For a bigger picture on your transactions you can use the [Transactions by Account](Reports/transactions-by-account) or [General Ledger by Account](Reports/general-ledger) reports.
+For a bigger picture on your transactions you can use the [Transactions by Account](Reports/transactions-by-account) or [General Ledger](Reports/general-ledger) reports.

 Depending on your reason you can use the reports like [Balance sheet](Reports/balance-sheet) or [Profit and Loss (P&L)](Reports/profit-and-loss).

 :::info[tip]
-Setting the reports to detailed allows you to drill down to transaction level.
+Setting the reports to **detailed** allows you to drill down to transaction level.
 :::

 :::info